Terry Goggin: Military service

-After graduating from Georgetown he was commissioned as a Second Lieutenant in the United States Army.
+After graduating from Georgetown he was commissioned as a second lieutenant in the United States Army.
 He trained at the Infantry Officer School and the Airborne School at Fort Benning Georgia.
-Upon completing training, he joined the faculty at the US Military Academy at West Point, NY as an instructor and debate coach.
+Upon completing training, he joined the faculty at the US Military Academy at West Point, New York, as an instructor and debate coach.
 From 1967 through 1970 he taught history and government.
-He also developed a Seminar in Public Policy.
-The seminar focused on Race, Environment, and Central Cities; one of the first courses in the country to offer classes in current economic and social problems using a case method approach.
+He also developed a seminar in public policy.
+The seminar focused on race, environment, and central cities, one of the first courses in the country to offer classes in current economic and social problems using a case method approach.
 Based on the seminar, along with Mick Seidel, his co-author, he published Politics American Style: Race, Environment, and Central Cities (Prentice-Hall, 1972).
-In his last year, he was appointed an Assistant Professor.
+In his last year, he was appointed an assistant professor.

-While at West Point, in the summer of 1969, he was assigned to the White House as a Special Consultant to the White House Urban Affairs Council.
-He, along with another colleague from West Point, conducted a field study on the political use of the food stamp and donated food programs in Mississippi, Missouri, California and New York which formed the basis for a Memorandum to the President on the Misuse of the Food Assistance Programs.
+While at West Point, in the summer of 1969, he was assigned to the White House as a special consultant to the White House Urban Affairs Council.
+He, along with another colleague from West Point, conducted a field study on the political use of the food stamp and donated food programs in Mississippi, Missouri, California and New York which formed the basis for a memorandum to the president on the misuse of the food assistance programs.

 After that, he left the military, returned to California, and began the practice of law with his father in the law firm of Goggin, Goggin, and Commons in Los Angeles California.